Causal Estimation of Exposure Shifts with Neural Networks: Introduction

 \section{Introduction}

-The field of causal inference has seen immense progress in the past couple of decades with the development of \emph{targeted} doubly-robust methods yielding desirable theoretical efficiency guarantees on estimates of various causal effects \citep{van2011targeted,kennedy2016semiparametric}.
-These advancements have been recently incorporated into the neural network (NN) literature for causal inference via \emph{targeted regularization} (TR) \citep{shi2019adapting, nie2021vcnet}.
+The field of causal inference has seen immense progress in the past couple of decades with the development of \emph{targeted} doubly-robust methods yielding desirable theoretical efficiency guarantees on estimates for various causal effects \citep{van2011targeted,kennedy2016semiparametric}.
+These advancements have recently been incorporated into the neural network (NN) literature for causal inference via \emph{targeted regularization} (TR) \citep{shi2019adapting, nie2021vcnet}.
 TR methods produce favorable properties for causal estimation by incorporating a regularization term into a supervised neural network model.
 However, it remains an open task to develop a NN method that specifically targets the causal effect of a shift in the distribution for a continuous exposure/treatment variable \citep{munoz2012population}.
 We call this problem \emph{shift-response function} (SRF) estimation.
 Many scientific questions can be formulated as an SRF estimation task \citep{munoz2012population}.
-Some notable examples include estimating the health effects of shifts in the distribution of environmental, socioeconomic, and behavioral variables (e.g., air pollution, income, exercise habits) \citep{munoz2012population, diaz2020causal, smith2023application}.
+Some notable examples in the literature include estimating the health effects from shifts to the distribution of environmental, socioeconomic, and behavioral variables (e.g., air pollution, income, exercise habits) \citep{munoz2012population, diaz2020causal, smith2023application}.

-Our objective is to develop a neural network technique that addresses a timely and highly prominent regulatory question.
-More specifically, the EPA is currently considering whether or not to revise the National Ambient Air Quality Standards (NAAQS), potentially lowering the permitted annual-average \PM concentration from 12 to 11, 10 or 9 \mug.
-We anticipate that the revision of the NAAQS will ultimately result in a shift to the distribution of \PM concentrations.
+One of our objectives is to develop a neural network technique that addresses a timely and highly prominent regulatory question.
+Specifically, the EPA is currently considering whether or not to revise the National Ambient Air Quality Standards (NAAQS), potentially lowering the acceptable annual average \PM concentration from 12 to 11, 10, or 9 \mug.
+We anticipate that the revision to the NAAQS will ultimately result in a shift to the distribution of \PM concentrations.
 Our goal is to estimate, for the first time, the reduction in deaths that would result from this anticipated shift using causal methods for SRFs.